InforgeNet/xf-docker/README.md

 Configuration for XenForo is available in [web/config.php](web/config.php).

+From now on, you just need `docker-compose down` to stop the containers and `docker-compose up -d` to start them.

 ## Add your addons

 Addons can be found inside the `web/xenforo/src/addons` directory.
 You can